go38/raspberry-pi-getting-started/en/step_1.md

 ### What you will make

 The Raspberry Pi is a small computer that can do lots of things.
-It plugs into a monitor and you attach a keyboard and mouse.
+You plug it into a monitor and attach a keyboard and mouse.

 ![screenshot](images/pi-plug-in.gif)